gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 # Getting Started with Adhoc File Signer on Windows

-This document will guide you through the basic installation and configuration of Adhoc File Signer on Windows.
+This tutorial will guide you through the basic installation and configuration of Adhoc File Signer on Windows.

 ## HSM